 3. This theory of Apostolical Succession, and exclusively Episcopal ordination, is not the doctrine of the Church of England, as presented in her standards, or expounded by her noblest sons.
-Mr. Bleby pertinently says: "It is not so much as named in the Articles, the Liturgy or the Homilies of that Church, and it is strongly and plainly repudiated by many of the Reformers."
-In the controversy that arose respecting the Dean of Canterbury and the late Bishop Cummins partaking of the Lord's Supper in a Presbyterian Church, it was conclusively shown, that the Church of the Reformation in England did not, either in her practice or teaching, maintain that Episcopal orders alone were valid.
-Some of her greatest divines maintained the validity of nonepiscopal orders.
+In the recent controversy that has arisen, respecting the Dean of Canterbury and Bishop Cummins partaking of the Lord's Supper in a Presbyterian Church, it has been conclusively shown, that the Church of the Reformation in England did not, either in her practice or teaching, maintain that Episcopal orders alone were valid.
+Some of her greatest divines have held the validity of nonepiscopal orders.
 For many years after the Reformation, Presbyterian divines were received in England and admitted to parishes without reordination, as Peter Martyr and Martin Bucer, who held seats as professors of theology in the universities of Oxford and Cambridge.
-Though the theory may have been held by some divines, it was not till the time of Charles I. that it was acted upon as the law of the Church.
-As Professor Fisher recently showed in an able article in the N. Y. Independent, "the doctrine of apostolical succession, in the sense that Churches without bishops are destitute of a lawful ministry, had no considerable number of adherents in the English Church until, in the reigns of James I. and Charles I. the contest with Puritanism drove a portion of the Episcopal party to this extreme."
-The change in the practice of the Church was caused, mainly, by the bigoted and intolerant Bishop Laud; of whom Macaulay says, that "of all the prelates of the Anglican Church, he had departed farthest from the principles of the Reformation, and had drawn nearest to Rome."
+Though the theory may have been held by some divines, it was not till the time of Charles I. that it was acted upon, as the law of the Church.
+As Professor Fisher recently showed in an able article in the Independent, "the doctrine of apostolical succession, in the sense that churches without bishops are destitute of a lawful ministry, had no considerable number of adherents in the English Church until, in the reigns of James I. and Charles I. the contest with Puritanism drove a portion of the Episcopal party to this extreme."
+The change in the practice of the Church was caused, mainly, by the bigotted and intolerant Archbishop Laud; of whom Macaulay says, that "of all the prelates of the Anglican Church, he had departed farthest from the principles of the

+Reformation, and had drawn nearest to Rome."

-Cranmer, the martyr-Archbishop, though educated in Romish ideas, wholly repudiated this doctrine of succession.
+Cranmer, the martyr-Archbishop, though educated in Romish ideas, wholly repudiated this doetrine of succession.
 He maintained that ceremonies of induction, however appropriate, were not necessary.
-His own words are: "In the New Testament, he that is appointed to be Bishop or Priest needeth no consecration by the Scripture; for election or appointing thereto is sufficient."
-And as Dr. Fisher says, even "Whitgift, the great opponent of Puritanism, never impeaches the validity of the ordination practised in the foreign churches.
+His own words are: "In the New Testament, he that is appointed to be Bishop or Priest needeth no consecration, by the Scripture; for election or appointing thereto is sufficient."
+And as Dr. Fisher says, even "Whitgift, the great opponent of Puritanism, never impeaches the validity of the ordination practiced in the foreign churches.
 He recognizes them, as Cranmer, Parker, and Grindal had done before him.
 Hooker, the representative and champion of Episcopacy, and Dean Field, his distinguished associate, explicitly allow Presbyterian ordination in the case of the reformed churches on the Continent."
-Bishop White, quoted by Mr. Bleby, says: "Personal and local succession only, and in itself, maketh not the Church apostolical."
-"Wheresoever the true faith contained in the Scriptures is professed and embraced, there is the whole and full nature of an apostolic Church; for the external succession we care not."
-Bishop Jewell says: "The grace of God is promised to pious souls, and to those who fear God, and is not affixed to Bishops' chairs and succession."
-In the list of great divines who denied the succession theory in the seventeenth century stand the illustrious names of Bishop

-Stillingfleet and Archbishop Usher.
-As to our own times, it is only necessary to mention the names of Whateley and Arnold.
+In the list of great divines who denied the succession theory in the seventeenth century stand the illustrious names of Bishop Stillingfleet and Archbishop Usher.
+As to our own times, it is only necessary to mention the names of Whately and Arnold.